Scalingo/link/README.md

 Installation and configuration instructions are available on the [etcd website](https://coreos.com/etcd/docs/latest/getting-started-with-etcd.html).

-> Link uses etcd v3 API.
+> LinK uses etcd v3 API.
 So you'll need etcd version 3.0.0 or higher.

-The easiest way to get link up and running is to use pre-build binary available on the [release pages](https://github.com/Scalingo/link/releases).
+The easiest way to get LinK up and running is to use pre-build binary available on the [release pages](https://github.com/Scalingo/link/releases).

 ### Configuration